MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-set-up-invoice-rounding.md

 > [!NOTE]
 >  In addition to the invoice rounding features, you can round amounts on invoices by the unit-amount rounding feature and the amount rounding feature.

-## Set up general ledger accounts for invoice rounding differences
+## <a name="set-up-general-ledger-accounts-for-invoice-rounding-differences"></a>Set up general ledger accounts for invoice rounding differences

 To use automatic invoice rounding, you must set up the general ledger account or accounts where rounding differences are posted.
 Before you can do so, you must set up GST product posting groups.
 For more information, see [Set up GST](finance-setup-vat.md).

-### To set up general ledger accounts for invoice rounding differences
+### <a name="to-set-up-general-ledger-accounts-for-invoice-rounding-differences"></a>To set up general ledger accounts for invoice rounding differences
 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Chart of Accounts**, and then choose the related link.
 2. On the **Chart of Accounts** page, set up the account and name it **Invoice Rounding** or something similar. [!INCLUDE[prod_short](includes/prod_short.md)] uses the account name as text for invoices that are rounded.
 3. Depending on whether you use VAT or GST, in the **Tax Prod.
 Posting Group** or **VAT Prod.
 Posting Group** fields, choose a posting group for rounded amounts.
 You might want to set up a new group code to use for invoice rounding.